Delving into Latent Spectral Biasing of Video VAEs for Superior Diffusability: Channel Eigenspectrum Shaping

 \section{Channel Eigenspectrum Shaping}

-Complementing the spatio-temporal frequency spectrum, we further analyze the channel characteristics of video VAEs via the channel eigenspectrum.
+We first analyze the channel eigenspectrum of video VAEs.
 We observe that VAEs exhibiting Few-Mode Bias (FMB) and enhanced decoder robustness possess better diffusability.
 Next, we detail the impact of FMB on diffusion training in Sec.~\ref{sec:FMB_impact}, and analyze its convergence accelerating mechanism from a cross-correlation view in Sec.~\ref{sec:cross_correlation}.
 Finally, Sec.~\ref{sec:latent_masked_recons} introduces the Latent Masked Reconstruction (LMR) to simultaneously promotes FMB and decoder robustness.